The National Assessment Program – Literacy and Numeracy (NAPLAN) assessments happen every year.

-- You download, print and copy these materials at your own risk in relation to all third-party copyright materials included in the NAPLAN tests, unless a defense or other exception to copyright infringement applies.
+- You download, print and copy these materials at your own risk in relation to all third-party copyright materials included in the NAPLAN tests, unless a defence or other exception to copyright infringement applies.
 A relevant exception to copyright infringement is the fair dealing exception for the purposes of research or study.
 For more information, see Australian Copyright Council: Research or Study.

 This means, for example, that you are not permitted to:

-- publish the NAPLAN test materials;
+- publish the NAPLAN test materials

 - upload these test materials to a website or other electronic platform, such as an app, regardless of whether or not the site is publicly accessible or password protected, for any commercial or non-commercial use.

 Under s.42 of the Copyright Act 1968 (Cth), there is an exception to copyright infringement for fair dealing for the purpose of reporting the news.
 For more information, see section 42 of the Copyright Act 1968 (Cth) (PDF 521 KB).